 - My friends and family.
 I'm lucky to have some really special people in my life who've been cheering for me.

-- My rescue dogs, Spot and Tulip.
+- My rescue animals, Smokey, Shadow, Spot, Tulip, Lucinda, Pepper and Briscoe.
+Some of whom are no longer with us, but forever live in my heart.
 They remind me to not take myself too seriously and to enjoy life in the moment.